gawati/gawati-docs/docs/source/development/installationsystem.rst

  which options are supported is defined by the installer in the given section

-There can be any number of addtional items added and defined by the installer script defined in the section.
+There can be any number of addtional items added and defined by the installer script chosen for the section.

 resources